 Performing on an orchestral instrument requires a specific physical skill which needs to be developed, reinforced, and practiced in order for the student to be successful.
 This unit will be divided into 3 sub-units to include: Body Posture (1A), Left hand technique (1B) and Right hand technique (1C).
 Body posture encompasses correct playing position while both sitting (orchestral) and standing (solo) as well as appropriate weight distribution.
 Left hand technique encompasses correct arm, wrist and finger placement over the strings as well as the development of muscle memory and varied finger patterns in first position, during shifts and extensions.
-Expressive left hand techniques will also be addressed such as harmonics and vibrato.
 Right hand technique encompasses correct bow holds, distribution, and speed in order to produce a characteristic tone while applying a variety of different articulations.
-More complex skills such as spiccato, chords and double stops will be introduced in this unit as well.